 Many CGS organizations, for example, have shifted their focus to include health and hygiene products and services, such as vegetable wash and immunity-boosting beverages, as well as health supplements and facemasks.
 Simultaneously, players from the adjacent sector have entered the hand sanitizer market, among others.

-In the quest for new growth paths, the current environment also presents unique opportunities to acquire properties, intellectual property (IP), and talent.
+The current environment also presents unique opportunities to acquire properties, intellectual property (IP), and talent in the quest for new growth paths.
 Many long-established industries have been disrupted in recent years by "the rise of the ants" — startups providing services that are cheaper, more transparent, and delivered in novel ways.

 EVOLVE for the Consumer

-A significant aspect of a customer's purchasing cycle where brands needed to "EVOLVE" in order to survive in an evolving consumer environment.
-In a world where data is the new oil, consumer markets are increasingly changing with the aid of technology.
+The constantly evolving consumer environment demanded the evolution of a customer's purchasing cycle.
+In a world where customer data is the new oil, consumer markets are increasingly changing with technology.

 In such a dynamic environment, businesses could not afford to ignore any part of the shopper experience or risk falling behind in the market.
-Consumer experience has become increasingly important in recent years, and brands must continue to evolve in order to meet modern consumers' changing needs.
+Consumer experience has become increasingly important in recent years, and brands must continue to evolve and meet modern consumers' changing needs.

-Voice of the consumer to be paramount: It's just as important to listen to customers' thoughts, suggestions, and reviews in order to provide them with the best products for their needs.
+Consumer’s voice is paramount: Listening to customers' thoughts, suggestions, and reviews is just as essential to provide them with the best products for their needs.
 For this, brands should use social media platforms, company websites, blogs, newsletters, phone calls and messages, in-store interactions, and other physical and online touchpoints—brands must be omnipresent across mediums to respond to and act on customers' needs.

-Organize retail channels and trade to provide a seamless and integrated solution: The most competitive way for brands to meet customers' expectations in the future is to play through multiple distribution channels to have a seamless shopping experience—traditional shops, new brick-and-mortar stores, online outlets.
+Organize retail channels to provide a seamless and integrated solution: Multiple distribution channels are the most competitive way to meet customers' expectations in the future.
+With this, brands can provide a seamless shopping experience—traditional shops, new brick-and-mortar stores, online outlets.

-Loyalty to be built by going the extra mile: For loyalty assessment, the Key Performance Indicators (KPIs) must be redefined.
-Benchmarking loyalty by conventional parameters becomes extremely difficult in a world where customers have a multitude of choices and products to choose from and are not symbolic in the true sense.
+Walk the extra mile to build loyalty: The Key Performance Indicators (KPIs) must be redefined for loyalty assessment.
+Benchmarking loyalty by conventional parameters becomes extremely difficult in a world where customers have many choices and products to choose from and are not symbolic in the true sense.
 The brand must go the extra mile to ensure that all its consumers have a memorable experience irrespective of whether any products are bought or not.

 Vouch for commitment: Consumers are also constantly assessing a company's dedication to its principles and commitments.
-They are more aware than ever before of brands' environmental practices and the effect these practices have on the climate.
+As a result, they are more aware than ever before of brands' environmental practices and their effect on the climate.
 As a result, there is an increasing need for public agencies and brands to cooperate to ensure that sustainability initiatives are incorporated into their operating practices as a standard.

-Enhance product and service offering: While brands must use technology to connect with customers more, consumers' shopping experiences must also be improved through hyper-personalized products, bespoke marketing and loyalty strategies, agile and lean business models, and so on.
-Another big development is the need for vernacular content to meet consumer needs—many brands are now providing their services in non-English regional languages to meet the demands of both urban and non-urban customers.
+Enhance product and service offering: While brands must use technology to connect with customers more, consumer experiences must also be improved through hyper-personalized products, bespoke marketing and loyalty strategies, agile and lean business models, and so on.
+Another significant development is the need for vernacular content to meet consumer needs—many brands are now providing their services in non-English regional languages to meet the demands of both urban and non-urban customers.

 Gearing Up For The Future